Computational-Plant-Science/plantit/README.md

 ...
 ```

-Keys can be generated in any Python 3 environment with the following code:
+Django keys can be generated in any Python 3 environment with the following code:

 ```python
 # DJANGO_SECRET_KEY